Interview with Richard Werly, from Gavroche newspaper for Francophones in Thailand

 1. Could you introduce yourself and tell us why you came to Thailand?

-Gavroche and Thailand are two old stories for me, closely linked to my professional career.
-Judge for yourself: Gavroche was created in 1994.
-This French-language publication holds a Southeast Asian record: 25 years old!
-For an independent newspaper, financed by its readers and advertising, this is a commendable feat which, in my opinion, makes a clear difference.
-One example: the digitization of the complete archives of Gavroche Magazine.
-Over 500 issues, a unique testimony to the history of Thailand and the Mekong countries.
+For me, Gavroche and Thailand are two long-standing stories, closely linked to my professional career.
+Consider this: Gavroche was founded in 1994.
+This French-language publication therefore holds a record in Southeast Asia: 25 years old!
+For an independent newspaper, financed by its readers and advertising, this is an achievement to be applauded, and one that I believe makes a clear difference.
+A case in point: the digitization of the complete archives of Gavroche Magazine.
+More than 500 issues, a unique testimony to the history of Thailand and the Mekong countries.
 Gavroche-Thailand is just that: an undeniable piece of history, a mirror in which our readers can look at themselves and find themselves.

 I was a young correspondent in Thailand in 1994 when this newspaper was created.
-I quickly became involved in the project and saw it come to life, so to speak.
-I’ve been writing a column here, entitled Rebond, since 2010, as a distant observer of Thailand, since my assignments for Le Temps have taken me successively to Japan, Geneva, Brussels and Paris.
-To imagine that Gavroche, because of the economic difficulties inherent in the press, would disappear, was for me deeply shocking.
-That’s why I agreed to lend my editorial support to the buyers.
+I quickly became a contributor and saw it come to life, so to speak.
+I’ve been writing a column, Rebond, since 2010, as a distant observer of Thailand, since my assignments for Le Temps have taken me successively to Japan, Geneva, Brussels and Paris.
+To imagine that Gavroche, due to the economic difficulties inherent to the press, would disappear, was for me deeply shocking.
+That’s why I agreed to lend my editorial support to the new owners.

-2. Could you introduce Gavroche and his team?
-What’s your project?
+2. Could you introduce Gavroche and its team?
+What is your project?

-Gavroche-Thailand is currently in the middle of a recovery period.
-The new round of shareholders and partners was completed last August, following the departure of Philippe Plénacoste, the publication’s long-standing driving force, whose courage and tenacity I cannot emphasize enough.
-Since then, I’ve been advising Bangkok’s three-strong editorial team, supported by freelance contributors.
+Gavroche-Thaïlande is currently in the midst of a relaunch.
+The new round of shareholders and partners was finalized last August, following the departure of Philippe Plénacoste, the publication’s historic driving force, whose courage and tenacity I cannot emphasize enough.
+Since then, I’ve been advising Bangkok’s three-strong editorial team, supported by a number of freelance contributors.
 A new permanent editor has just been hired.
-The team will then grow.
+The team will continue to grow.

 Gavroche offers its readers and advertisers three information platforms: a web platform, a monthly magazine and weekly newsletters.
-The originality of our project lies in the fact that we are currently working on a version of Gavroche and these platforms in Africa.
-Within a year, this African partnership should be up and running, offering our advertisers a unique international French-speaking dimension.
+The originality of our project lies in the fact that we are currently working on bringing Gavroche and these platforms to Africa.
+Within a year, this African partnership should be in place, offering our advertisers a unique international French-speaking dimension.

 3. How can I subscribe?

-To do so, simply log on to www.gavroche-thailande.com, in the subscription section.
+All you have to do is log on to www.gavroche-thailande.com, in the subscription section.
 A new website will soon be up and running.
 Subscription forms for the magazine will be simplified and easier to access.
 The cultural newsletter is free.
 Another special feature of the project is the creation of a French-language editorial content unit for brands.
-Agence Gavroche already produces texts for several customers’ platforms.
+Agence Gavroche already produces texts for several clients’ platforms.
 Another idea is to organize a Gavroche festival in Bangkok in 2019.
-Progress and recovery are achieved step by step.
+Step by step, we’re moving forward and relaunching.
 With the greatest respect for our competitors, who also contribute to the vitality of the region’s French-speaking community.

 4. What advice would you give to a young expatriate in Thailand?

-Thailand is easy to get to.
-The values of Thai society, strongly influenced by Buddhism, are obviously very different from those of French society.
+Thailand is an easily accessible country.
+The values of Thai society, heavily influenced by Buddhism, are obviously far removed from those of French society.
 The language is also difficult.
-But Thais are welcoming, open, respectful and friendly towards foreigners.
+But Thais are welcoming, open-minded, respectful and friendly towards foreigners.

 My advice to young French people looking to move abroad?
-First of all, research.
-Nothing is worse than seeing Thailand as a permissive, easygoing country where all excesses are permitted.
+First of all, do your homework.
+There’s nothing worse than seeing Thailand as a permissive, easygoing country where all excesses are permitted.
 Understanding the country’s culture is essential.

-Another tip is to have two or three relays on site.
+Another tip is to have two or three local contacts.
 People you can trust to give you a hand.

 Third tip: be yourself.
-Thais don’t expect young French people to copy Asian manners.
-Work the French way, be resourceful.
-But we must always remember that this is not your country.
+Thais don’t expect young French people to copy Asian ways.
+So work the French way, be resourceful.
+But always bear in mind one essential restraint: this is not your country.
 Enjoy it that way.

 5. What do you think of Thailand’s healthcare system?